ericelliott/object-list/README.md

   - Mongo client
   - Redis client
 * object-lists are immutable.
 Instead of mutating the source data, a new object-list will be returned.
+* Completely modular.
+Enable `require()` at the function level.
+Compatibility wrappers for things that aren't required for hard dependencies should also be separate modules.
+Minimize browserify bundle weight.
 * Node or Browser.
 * Provide ES6 `Array.prototype` compatible API.
 Almost anything that takes an array as input should be able to take an object-list, as well, provided the API does not rely on array mutation.
 * Use ES6 and make compiled ES5 version available on npm.